wp-plugins/background-manager/readme.txt

 == Changelog ==

+= 1.2 (February 13, 2013) =
+* __Added__: Support for WooCommerce categories
+* Fixed: Background would always show on search results regardless of user selection.
+* Fixed: Background image would not be replaced in Normal mode, due to a priority flag.
+* Fixed: Issue where background click opening in new browser window was blocked by Chrome.
+* Changed: Modified handler for browser-cached images, as problem still exists in FireFox.
+* Changed: Removed overlay in image set editor, replaced with simple loader to indicate an operation.

 = 1.1.11 (September 12, 2012) =
 * Fixed: Overlay z-index was shared with the background image, causing it not to appear.
 * Fixed: Issue where the background could be overwritten by a sub-class in Normal mode.
 * Fixed: jQuery bug 6724 reporting incorrect window height on iOS devices
 * Changed: Modified handler for browser-cached images, which in FireFox was causing premature transitions.
-* Changed: If both vertical and horizontal stretching is selected in Normal mode, an added CSS filter is added for use for older MSIE browsers (missing 'background-size' support).
+* Changed: If both vertical and horizontal stretching is selected in Normal mode, and added CSS filter is added for use for older MSIE browsers (missing 'background-size' support).

 = 1.1.6.1 (June 30, 2012) =
 * Fixed: For some themes, the background image group would override screen elements (menus, links) due to missing z-index